Supporting Educational Initiatives

 The AMS supports programs for pre-college, undergraduate, and graduate education that nurture mathematical talent and focus on every young mathematician's potential to learn and be successful.
 All programs focus on the belief that through education, opportunities are created.

-The AMS Epsilon Fund for Young Scholars Programs grants provide funding support and recognition for programs that focus on pre-college students and which encourage mathematically talented students to think broadly and creatively about mathematics and its applications.
+The AMS Young Scholars Programs, supported by the Epsilon Fund grants provide funding support and recognition for programs that focus on pre-college students and which encourage mathematically engaged students to think broadly and creatively about mathematics and its applications.

 Are you thinking about graduate school in the mathematical sciences?
 Find Graduate Programs offers comparative information on over 500 graduate programs in the U.S. categorized by degree level, geography and specialization.
 Also, visit the guide Graduate School: Considering & Choosing.